 By Amanda Fulmer

-Amanda Fulmer is a veterinarian in Greenville, S.C. who earned specialty certification in medical oncology in 2008.
+About the Author Amanda Fulmer is a veterinarian in Greenville, S.C. who earned specialty certification in medical oncology in 2008.
 She received a veterinary degree and advanced oncology training from Louisiana State University.
 Her scientific research has been published in several professional veterinary journals.
 She also lectures around the country on various topics in her field.